128technology/docs/docs/intro_downloading_iso.md

 ## Introduction

-With your purchase of a SSR license, you are provided a set of credentials used to access the Session Smart Routing software.
+With the purchase of an SSR license, you are provided a set of credentials used to access the Session Smart Routing software.
 These credentials, in the form of a username and password are used to access the software assets.

 Juniper Session Smart Networking provides the following workflows for the installation process: